 Carried away bodily –

-When the chief priests told the guards about the rumor they fashioned, that Jesus’ disciples carried away the body of Jesus, they became the culprits in carrying away
+When the chief priests told the guards about the rumor they fashioned, that Jesus’ disciples

-and disposing the truth.
-It turns out they were guilty of the very sin that
+disposed the body of Jesus, the religious establishment became the culprits in disposing the truth.
+It turns out they were guilty of the very sin

-fact to the people living in the area, believed to this day among those
+fact to the people living in the area, and among those motivated to believe a

 reached Pilate, they told the same story to him, confirming the guards’ account.